Skip to content

 Espoon teatteri Changes

+The new theatre rises alongside the existing Cultural Centre on Tapiola's Culture Square.
 The architectural design of the theatre is entrusted to ALA Architects, led by Chief Architect SAFA Juho Grönholm.
-ALA Architects are also behind Helsinki's latest landmark, the Oodi library.
-According to the current plans, the doors of the theatre will open to the public in 2027.
+ALA Architects are also behind Helsinki's latest landmark, the Oodi library, and the new entrance building at Helsinki-Vantaa Airport.

 Love Simulation EVE and VR Theatre on Tour

-he love simulation EVE is the world's first work that combines live actor performances and a VR world multiplayer environment.
+The love simulation EVE is the world's first work that combines live actor performances and a VR world multiplayer environment.
 In a project made possible by the NextGenerationEU support from the Ministry of Education and Culture, a virtual reality performance has been created, with location-based segments being developed to suit content distribution.
 Tour performances with production models that best serve them are being created, and the technical requirements for bringing the VR experience to various locations are being explored.
 Developing a digital distribution model provides the opportunity to showcase VR works in other venues.

 Virtual reality is an evolving form of media that combines cinematic storytelling, immersive world-building, and gamified interaction to create novel embodied experiences.
 The goal of this pioneering project is to map out a model for bringing high-quality performative VR art content into theatrical environments.